CodeClubLux/TopCCompiler/README.md

 # Top Compiler <img src="https://github.com/CodeClubLux/TopCompiler/blob/master/arrow.png" width="40" height="40">

-Transpiler from the Top programming language to javascript, written in python3.5.
+Compiler for the Top programming language to C, written in python3.6.

-The Top programming language, also known as Toplang is a functional, staticly-typed and procedural programming language.
-The language depends on hindley milner type inference to infer most types.
-Top is aimed at enabling reactive, reusable, reliable web apps running in the browser and the server using the same language.
+The Top programming language, also known as Toplang is a imperative programming language with functional features such as pattern matching and ADT.
+It is designed to be low level while having clean syntax and being aimed at rapid development.
+They key being able to hotswap the code just by saving the file.
+It implements performant features without increasing friction such as context based allocation, allowing code not caring about allocations to easily switch to efficient allocators.
+The default allocator being a linear allocator that just deletes all data at the end of the frame, which means most of the time freeing memory is necessary.
+In addition, it will have the ability to easily switch between AOS and SOA as well as have relative pointers and lightweight fibers and go like concurrency.

 ## Installing Top-Lang
 1. If not already downloaded, download python3.